In this tutorial let’s learn about how to configure your WordPress “Settings

 ” to optimize and get the most out of your WordPress site.
 Configuring your Settings should be the very first task you do just after every successful installation of a new WordPress.

-A new WordPress instillation has seven sub-panels under Settings.
-These are:
+A new WordPress instillation has seven sub-panels under Settings

 This controls the most basic configuration settings for your site.
 For beginners, the only important fields that you should change are Site Title

 This setting allow you to control comments on your blog as well as control the incoming and outgoing pingbacks to your site.
 Due to rampant blog spamming nowadays, it is best to check the fields as shown on the image below.
 Don’t forget to click the “Save Changes

 This panel allows you to tell search engines whether or not to index your site.
 Unless you are setting up a blog for demo purposes, you do want your site be indexed and listed by search engines.

 since the default setting is set to allow search engines to index your site.

 of your posts and pages.
 The default settings uses web urls with question mark and numbers.
 However, for a SEO benefits you should use SEO friendly urls

 For the best setting, check the “Post name

 ” and WordPress will automatically write the code on the “Custom Structure” field.